-The three other officers were dressed in dark blue uniforms, with one older officer being identified at a potential leader.
+The three other officers were dressed in dark blue uniforms, with one older officer being identified as a potential leader.
 The respondents described initially seeing this masked man motioning to the other officers to wait as he headed down a pathway into Bosnia.
-Because she was ill, the police escorted the woman who was sick out of the van and told her to wait for the rest of the group a one hundred meters away from where the van was parked.
+Because she was ill, the police escorted the woman who was sick out of the van and told her to wait for the rest of the group a hundred meters away from where the van was parked.

-After the officer with the balaclava mask headed off down the path, the men then described being taken out of the van three at a time and being told to pick up their bags before being told, forcefully and suddenly, “Hajde, go!” by the authorities next to the van, who threatened them with their batons.
+After the officer with the balaclava mask headed off down the path, the men described being taken out of the van three at a time and being told to pick up their bags before being told, forcefully and suddenly, “Hajde, go!” by the authorities next to the van, who threatened them with their batons.

 “Go!
 Go!
 Go!
 Go!
 Go!”